PHILIP WILLIAM KIMBERLEY BIRD 1886–1952

 Remarried 1928 to Hilda Baker née Musson who had a son William Baker born 1917

 Died 24th December 1952, age 66, in Nottingham

-Family living above a grocer’s shop at Redmile.
+Age 5 living above a grocer’s shop at Redmile.
 Father John J. a foreman carpenter and joiner, mother Frances a grocer and draper.
-Sister Sarah J. 8, Jessie M. Simpson 13 (niece) and Mary A. Simpson 32 (sister), a grocer and draper’s assistant, also living there.
+Sister Sarah J. 8, Jessie M. Simpson 13, mother’s niece and Mary A. Simpson 32, father’s sister, a grocer and draper’s assistant.

 Family had moved to Radcliffe on Trent and were living at Grosvenor Villas, Bingham Rd.
 Philip working as a joiner.
 Sister Sarah, age 28, was working as a daily governess.

 Rank: Acting Sergeant

 Military Unit: Royal Army Medical Corps